StefaniaSferragatta/fds/report.md

 We can follow these steps to make it happen
 ##### 1. Decide the feature for root node.

-There are ways to major impurity out of those one is **gini** and other is **enropy** By using this method we select root node, We will use gini as of now to show procedure
-       Each root node has 2 leaf node, We calculate gini for each leaf node and then calculate weighted average of gini of what we have just calculated.
+There are ways to major impurity out of those one is **gini** and other is **enropy**.
+By using this method we select root node.
+We will use gini as of now to show procedure.
+Each root node has 2 leaf node.
+We have calculated gini for each leaf node and then the weighted average of gini.
 In this way we calculate weighted average for each feature and selects having lowest impurity(weighted average).

 ##### 2. Selection on next feature to take descision